RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/rocSOLVER/docs/source/library.rst

 Benchmarking and testing
 ==========================

-Additionaly, rocSOLVER has a basic/preliminary infrastructure for testing and benchmarking similar to that of rocBLAS.
+Additionally, rocSOLVER has a basic/preliminary infrastructure for testing and benchmarking similar to that of rocBLAS.

 On a normal installation, clients should be located in the directory **<rocsolverDIR>/build/clients/staging**.